-- 16.1 Advice about safeguarding and supporting the alleged perpetrators is set out in departmental advice found here: https://www.gov.uk/government/publications/sexual-violence-and-sexual-harassment-between-children-in-schools-and-colleges - 16.2 Points to consider: - The age and the developmental stage of the alleged perpetrator(s), the nature of the allegations and frequency of allegations.
-Any student/pupil will likely experience stress as a result of being the subject of allegations and/or negative reactions by their peers to the allegations against them. - Consider the proportionality of the response.
+16.1 Points to consider:

+The age and the developmental stage of the alleged perpetrator(s), the nature of the allegations and frequency of allegations.
+Any student/pupil will likely experience stress as a result of being the subject of allegations and/or negative reactions by their peers to the allegations against them.

+- Consider the proportionality of the response.
 Support (and sanctions) should be considered on a case-by-case basis.
 The alleged perpetrator(s) may potentially have unmet needs (in some cases these may be considerable) as well as potentially posing a risk of harm to other children.
 HSB in young children may be (and often is) a symptom of either their own abuse or exposure to abusive practices and or materials. - It is important that the perpetrator(s) is/are also given the correct support to try to stop them re-offending and to address any underlying trauma that may be causing this behaviour.
-Addressing inappropriate behaviour can be an important intervention that helps prevent problematic, abusive and/or violent behaviour in the future.

-• If the allegation of sexual assault, in any form, is, in itself, made maliciously then the alleged perpetrator becomes the victim of abuse and should be treated accordingly, within the appropriate sections of this Policy.
+Addressing inappropriate behaviour can be an important intervention that helps prevent problematic, abusive and/or violent behaviour in the future. - If the allegation of sexual assault, in any form, is, in itself, made maliciously then the alleged perpetrator becomes the victim of abuse and should be treated accordingly, within the appropriate sections of this Policy.